 Is Ear Cropping Humane?

 In recent years, the ethics of cosmetic ear cropping has been called into question both in the United States and abroad.
 The American Kennel Club breed club standards for these breeds generally include descriptions of both the ideal cropped, as well as a natural ear conformation.
 Some dog show fanciers believe cropped dogs do more favorably in competition and continue to crop to succeed in the show ring.
 Show dogs in some other countries may be disqualified if the ears are cropped.

 The American Veterinary Medical Association passed the following policy in 2008: “The AVMA opposes ear cropping and tail docking of dogs when done solely for cosmetic purposes.
 The AVMA encourages the elimination of ear cropping and tail docking from breed standards.”
 Shortly thereafter, some veterinary clinics including Banfield Pet Hospitals stopped tail docking and ear cropping altogether.

-The practice of surgically altering the conformation of a dog's ears is expensive, painful, requires tedious owner follow up, and is not always successful.
+The practice of surgically altering the conformation of a dog's ears is expensive, painful, requires tedious owner follow-up, and is not always successful.
 Changing the way ears look may also interfere with the dog’s body language.
 If conformation dog shows are not in your plans, there's no reason to put your puppy through ear cropping.
 Please consult with your veterinarian—and consider your motives—before putting your puppy through this elective procedure.